tomekzbrozek/guido/README.md

     riff-raff.txt
 ```

-Guido will return results that look like:
+Guido will return the following results:

 ```
 Files in /Users/tomaszzbrozek/folder1 that are not in /Users/tomaszzbrozek/folder2